How to Perform Multiple Linear Regression in Excel (2 Methods)

 Things to Remember

-• Excel is limited to a particular number of regressors, possibly 16.
-Therefore, you cannot use more independent variables than that.
+• Excel has a limit on the number of regressors (typically around 16).
+Ensure you don’t use more independent variables than allowed.

-• You must keep the regressors or the independent variables in adjoining columns.
+• Keep the regressors (independent variables) in adjoining columns.

-• Excel assumes that the errors are independent with constant variance (homoskedastic).
-It does not provide any alternatives.
+• Excel assumes that errors are independent with constant variance (homoskedastic) and does not provide alternative assumptions.

 Download Practice Workbook